cburgessus/Komplematiks/README.md

 # Version History
 Version 0.0.0 - April 18 2019
-- Project Draft And Creation.
+- Drafted project and guidelines.
-- Drafted README file.
+- Drafted documentation files.

 # Bugs And Suggestions
 Despite making every effort to make our project clean and error-free, we have come to terms that we are human and we make mistakes.
 There come times when we miss these mistakes.
 If you find a bug, a mistake, or have an idea on how to make the project better, please let us know by visiting our bug tracker at: